PattyPo/pdsnd_github/README.md

 The query itself runs within bikeshare.py

 ### **Credits**
-The project data has been provided by Udacity and the rental bike company [Motivateo] (https://www.motivateco.com).
+The project data has been provided by Udacity and the rental bike company [Motivateo](https://www.motivateco.com).

 _Great Thanks!_